rainlanguage/arb-bot/README.md

 - `-r` or `--rpc`, RPC URL that will be provider for interacting with evm.
 Will override the 'RPC_URL' in env variables
 - `-m` or `--mode`, Running mode of the bot, must be one of: `0x` or `curve` or `router`, default is `router`, Will override the 'MODE' in env variables
 - `-o` or `--orders`, The ABSOLUTE path to a local json file containing the orders details, can be used in combination with --subgraph, Will override the 'ORDERS' in env variables
- - `-s` or `--subgraph`, Subgraph URL to read orders details from, can be used in combination with --orders, Will override the 'SUBGRAPH' in env variables
+ - `-s` or `--subgraph`, Subgraph URL(s) to read orders details from, can be used in combination with --orders, Will override the 'SUBGRAPH' in env variables
 - `--orderbook-address`, Address of the deployed orderbook contract, Will override the 'ORDERBOOK_ADDRESS' in env variables
 - `--arb-address`, Address of the deployed arb contract, Will override the 'ARB_ADDRESS' in env variables